How to Sell a House By Owner in Missouri

 It’s important to note that most of these companies serve FSBO sellers nationwide, which can cause challenges if the assisting representatives don’t understand the local market trends in your Missouri neighborhood.

 Whatever you choose, read the fine print carefully.
-Some sites may have hidden fees or even take a percentage off your sale — a detour you’d rather avoid on the FSBO route.
+Some sites may have hidden fees or even take a percentage off your sale, a detour you’d rather avoid on the FSBO route.

 Not willing to pay for the MLS?

 If you’re determined to save money by forgoing the MLS, creating a free FSBO listing on Zillow might be your top option.
-You can post a video and unlimited photos, and will get fairly wide exposure via Zillow and the Zillow-owned Trulia.
+You can post a video and unlimited photos, and you’ll get fairly wide exposure via Zillow and the Zillow-owned Trulia.

 6. Market your home